Flutter SDK

 Getting started

-To avoid initialization issues, add this to your app entry point:
+To prevent WebView initialization errors, add this to your app entry point:

 1. Installation